Share

 Content: This workshop focuses specifically on the role of the CWO in safeguarding, including where they fit within the overall safeguarding landscape, and it enables welfare officers to explore the specific requirements and responsibilities of this important role.

-Who should attend: Club Welfare Officers must attend and it is recommended as best practice that a named Deputy Welfare Officer also attends.
+Who should attend: Club Welfare Officers and Regional Welfare Officers must attend and it is recommended as best practice that a named Deputy Welfare Officer also attends.

 How can I attend a course?

-There are two main ways to access these courses:
+There are three main ways to access these courses:

-England Boxing: A programme of workshops are regularly held across England and these workshops will be advertised on the safeguarding courses section of the website.
-Places are secured booked using the online booking system.
+England Boxing: A programme of in-person and online workshops are regularly held across England and these workshops will be advertised on the safeguarding courses section of the website.
+Places are secured booked using the Locker booking system.

 Active Partnerships: All Active Partnerships (formerly County Sports Partnerships) across England organise UK Coaching safeguarding children workshops on a regular basis.
 Contact your local Active Partnership to book your place.